This post may contain affiliate links.

 Estate sales typically have higher-end items such as antiques, collectibles, and furniture.
 In contrast, garage sales tend to have more everyday items such as adult and children’s clothing, toys, sports gear, and household goods.

-When making a final decision, you should also consider your time and resources for planning and organizing the sale, as well as your desired level of control over the pricing and selling process.
+When making a final decision, you should also consider your time and resources for planning and organizing the sale and your desired level of control over the pricing and selling process.

-You should also consider factors such as the value of your items, the time and effort you’re willing to put in, and your overall goals for the sale before making a decision.
+You should also consider factors such as the value of your items, the time and effort you’re willing to put in, and your overall sales goals before making a decision.

-Ultimately, the decision should be based on your individual needs and goals for selling your belongings.
+Ultimately, the decision should be based on your needs and goals for selling your belongings.